Ismailco/yt-downloader/README.md

 ## API Endpoints

-All API endpoints require the `x-api-key` header.
+All API endpoints are accessible without an API key.

 | Method | Endpoint | Description |
 |--------|----------|-------------|